ioannis-xenakis/MyNotie/README.md

 <img src="screenshots/4.png" width="19%" />
 </div>

+### Current features
+- List notes.
+- Delete/add notes.
+- Select all/multiple notes at once.
+- Add each note to multiple folders.
+- Delete/add/rename folders.
+- Search notes by typing.
+- View notes depending on matching folder(filtering notes for each folder).

 ### Contribute
 You're welcome to contribute to anything you want :smiley: .
 In fact **everyone** beginners and experts, are welcome!
 I'll really appreciate it if you help me. :smiley:
 You can help me or contribute to my repo and give me ideas by creating a new github issue, with going to the ["Issues" tab](https://github.com/ioannis-xenakis/MyNotie/issues) from my github repo page, or from your preffered git gui editor.
 You can also fork the repo, make the change you want and pull request in [Develop](https://github.com/ioannis-xenakis/MyNotie/tree/Develop) branch.
 Thank you all! :smiley: